 - Back Tax Returns – Filing back taxes can be tough, especially if you no longer have the documents you need.
 Your lawyer can assist you with filing these returns before the IRS files them for you.

 - Offer in Compromise – A settlement called an offer in compromise is when the IRS agrees to let you pay off your tax liability for less than the full amount.
 This works the same way as any other settlement, and you must qualify for this option.

 - Currently Not Collectible – Some people truly can’t pay their taxes.
 They could be in the hospital with a life-threatening illness or unemployed with no income at this time.
 These taxpayers can qualify for currently not collectible status, which will keep the IRS off their backs until they’re able to pay their taxes again.

 - Penalty Relief – Some people have what the IRS would call a “good” reason for not paying their taxes.
 If there was a death in the family or you were in the hospital sick for a while, then the IRS may believe you have a valid reason for being behind.
 For this reason, they may offer to waive some or all of the penalties that accrued on your tax bill.

 Speak with a Federal Tax Lawyer

 It’s understandable when people get behind on their taxes and become too afraid to face their federal tax liability.
 But if you want to put the fear of consequences behind you, it will be necessary to take that first step toward resolving your issues with the IRS.
 The IRS can penalize you, garnish your wages or bank accounts, and seize your property.

 Fortunately, you can avoid the negative consequences of failing to pay taxes by getting in touch with a tax lawyer.

-Your federal tax attorney will help you face your tax debt and connect you with a tax resolution program that works for you.
-Call the W Tax Group at 1-877-500-4930 to receive a free tax debt assessment.
+Your federal tax attorney will help you face your tax liability and connect you with a tax resolution program that works for you.
+Call the W Tax Group at 1-877-500-4930 to receive a free tax liability assessment.
 You can also reach out to us via the online contact form below.